flatironinstitute/sciware/17_FICluster/main.md

   - Launch a job array with N jobs
   - Have each job get the i-th line in the file
   - Execute our science script with that file
+- Why write a list of files when each Slurm job could run its own `find`?
+    - Just to be sure that if new files appear, jobs don't fail

 ## Option 2: disBatch